 Why sun worship is damaging

-"Sun is the one thing that really ages your skin significantly, really damages your skin," says Susan Goodlerner, MD, a former clinical assistant professor of dermatology at UCLA who's now in private practice in Torrance, California.
+"Sun is the one thing that really ages your skin significantly, really damages your skin," says Susan Goodlerner, MD, a former clinical assistant professor of dermatology at UCLA who's now practicing at the California Skin Institute in Torrance, California.
 "Women in their 50s who've been careful about sun protection look much younger than women who have not."

 We get half our lifetime's worth of sun exposure before the age of 20 (because children spend so much time outdoors).
 If you can be the sensible one who refuses to sunbathe to achieve that optimal, in-vogue tan, your skin will thank you for it later.
 You will also reduce the risk of getting skin cancer.

-The use of sunscreen is the only preventive step that has been scientifically shown to prevent external skin damage and wrinkles, says Donofrio.
+Besides staying out of the sun, the use of sunscreen is the only preventive remedy that has been scientifically shown to prevent external skin damage and wrinkles, says Donofrio.
 (The effects of sun damage are called photoaging.)
 The best sunscreen, dermatologists say, is a broad spectrum sunscreen that blocks out both UVA and UVB rays and has a SPF (sun protection factor) of at least 15.
 Higher SPFs will give more sun protection by absorbing more of the sun's rays.
 You can also use a daily moisturizer that has sunscreen in it.